PI-PropertEase/control-room/README.md

 This repository serves as a centralized repository to deploy our application.
 It uses [`git submodules`](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to refer to other our other repositories.

+After cloning, make sure to [initialize submodules](#initializing-submodules), otherwise folders will be empty.

+## Initializing submodules

+After clone this repository, you must run the following command to clone submodule repositories aswell:

+`git submodule update --init --recursive`

 ## Adding a new `git submodule` to deploy

 As an example, I will consider a submodule called `TestService`.